 Doctors, nurses, and surgeons, while having different roles in the industry, have one thing in common: taking a pre-med course before their field specialization.
 People often mistake a pre-med course as a major, but it’s only an indication that you’re studying in a medical school to become a medical professional.

 Having too much on your plate is overwhelming.
 To help you decide better for your future, here are top nine pre-med courses that you should consider taking in med school:

 Starting off with a unique focus, biomedical engineering (BME) is an underrated yet rewarding field to explore.
 Biomedical engineering combines the best of both worlds: medicine and engineering.

-Biomedical engineering not only prepares students for medical school but the engineering landscape as well.
+Biomedical engineering not only prepares students for medical school but the engineering landscape which is essential for working with biomedical equipment in the future.
 Some of your classes will focus on biology, while some concentrate on engineering, and plenty will be a mixture of both.

 A bachelor’s, master’s, and PhD program in BME take four to five, one to two, and four to five years to complete, respectively.
 You can potentially save more time through enrolling in the same university.

 The superstar of life sciences, biology is an interesting field that never fails to amuse students.
 This field deals entirely from the smallest, unseen microorganisms to life in the macroscopic scale, which basically covers every life.